 During the COVID-19 pandemic we’ll publish decisions to impose a sanction on a worker’s registration.
-However, we won’t publish the full Notice of Decision which details the reasons for that decision.
-These can generate negative publicity, which is unhelpful at a time when services are experiencing unprecedented pressure.
+However, we have temporarily paused publishing the full Notice of Decision which details the reasons for that decision.
+These can generate publicity and media enquiries to services, which is unhelpful at a time when services are experiencing unprecedented pressure.

 We’re continuing to carry out our public protection role and temporarily suspending anyone who presents a risk from our Register.
 The list of temporarily suspended workers is here.